Learn how to cultivate a positive relationship with food and simple tips to enjoy meals to boost your happiness.

 Step 3: Meal plan: Start weekly, then make necessary adjustments.

-It is important to first calculate your daily energy needs in order to be certain of how much food you need to eat weekly and how much to buy in the first place.
+If you’re interested (and it’s not a trigger), you can first calculate your daily energy needs in order to be certain of how much food you need to eat weekly and how much to buy in the first place.
 Your weekly meals can easily be rotations or variations of your go-to recipes and your produce shopping should be nutritious additions to your staple foods.
 For example, if you made split pea soup for dinner Monday evening you can use the leftover celery, carrots, and onions from that meal in a tuna sandwich for lunch the next day.
-Meal plans should incorporate an adequate balance of your essential nutrients according to your specific energy needs and physical lifestyle––such as carbohydrates, proteins, and fats––through a varied diet of whole grains, vegetables, nuts, seeds, fruits, lean meats, and/or fish.
+Meal plans should incorporate an adequate balance of your essential nutrients according to your specific energy needs and physical lifestyle—such as carbohydrates, proteins, and fats—through a varied diet of whole grains, vegetables, nuts, seeds, fruits, lean meats, and/or fish.

 [Editor’s note: Click here to learn more about meal- and menu-planning and here for some smoothie mix-and-match suggestions (over 3,000 combinations to make sure you get your fruits and veggies on).]